globewalldesk/revuu/README.md

 The app now checks that the settings file exists, pre-populates it with defaults if not, and makes some other improvements to settings.
 Also added a simple 'refresh' function for the task review and edit screen.

+### 1.2 (September 29, 2017)
+Added pagination and page navigation.
+Data about any persisted tag searches and navigation page was added as attributes to the global TaskList object.
+So the user can navigate to the second page of tasks, view one, quit that view, and then be placed back on the second page of tasks.
+If the user starts from tag search results (even the second page of them), he is return to that page.
+That means users can search for one particular language (or method) without having to redo the search in between tasks.